Marc-Aradillas/System-Analysis-and-Design/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-* **Non-Technical Presentation (Slides):** A clear and concise presentation explaining the system to DriverPass stakeholders.

 ## Journal

 The DriverPass project was an endeavor aimed at developing a comprehensive system tailored for a client (DriverPass) in need of a robust solution for managing driver information and scheduling processes efficiently.
 The primary goal was to design and implement a user-friendly system that streamlined the management of drivers' schedules, licenses, and related documentation.